frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 frictionless describe data/*-3.csv --json > tmp/country.package.json
 ```

-Now, we can open the created descriptor and read the package's resources:
+We can also create a descriptor with the Package class in Python and read the package's resources:

 ```python title="Python"
 from frictionless import Package